mys007/cardio_loader/README.md

 *How do you/did you verify that the pipeline was working correctly?*

 See `test_dataloader.py`.
-I created a small test dataset and asserted the expected behavior, as specified by you, there.
+I created a small test dataset and asserted the expected behavior there.

 *Given the pipeline you have built, can you see any deficiencies that you would change if you had more time?
 If not, can you think of any improvements/enhancements to the pipeline that you could build in?*

-One can perhaps add __iter__ method or preload all images into memory.
+One can perhaps add `__iter__` method or preload all images into memory.
+Of course, many unit test may be added (including mocks), but I guess this was not the point of the exercise.